3 Types Of Training Video Editing Software

 2. iSpring Suite

 iSpring is among the top authoring tools on the market.
-Its capabilities include a powerful video editor with captions, infographics, transition effects, and more.
+Its capabilities include a powerful video editor with captions, infographics, transition effects, screen recording, interactive elements, and AI-assisted text-to-speech, and more.

 iSpring